Israel Jacob Kligler: Aliyah to Palestine

-In Jerusalem Kligler met his wife Helen (Ahuva) Friedman who was born in Kisvarda, Hungary on 1 November 1890.
+In Jerusalem Kligler met his wife Helen (Ahuva) Friedman, who was born in Kisvarda, Hungary on 1 November 1890.
 Helen studied for three years at the Lebanon Hospital, New York and became a registered nurse in 1914.
-During World War 1, Helen volunteered for the American Expeditionary Forces (AEF) and after the war she volunteered for the AZMU and arrived at the Hadassah Hospital in 1919.
+During World War I, Helen volunteered for the American Expeditionary Forces (AEF), and after the war she volunteered for the AZMU and arrived at the Hadassah Hospital in 1919.
 Israel Kligler and Helen were married in The Bronx, New York on 11 November 1922, and spent their honeymoon on the way back to Palestine on the deck of the biggest ship of that time, RMS Majestic, leaving New York 16 December 1922.
-The new family moved to Haifa where Israel Kligler directed the "Malaria Research Unit" which was established by the "Joint Distribution Committee" in September 1922 and was attached to the Health Department of Palestine.
+The new family moved to Haifa where Israel Kligler directed the Malaria Research Unit, which was established by the "Joint Distribution Committee" in September 1922 and was attached to the Health Department of Palestine.
 Helen became a supervisor on behalf of the Hadassah organization for the prenatal care of the women of Haifa.
-Later, in November 1931 Helen became a member of the Social Work Council in Palestine together with Miss Szold, Dr Helena Kagan, Mrs Rachel Katznelson-Shazar and others.
+Later in November 1931 Helen became a member of the Social Work Council in Palestine together with Szold, Dr Helena Kagan, Rachel Katznelson-Shazar and others.

 In 1925, Kligler was invited by Dr Judah Leon Magnes of the Hebrew University, which had just opened, to join the university.
 Kligler agreed, and on 1 April 1926 began work at the university.
-He established the Department of Hygiene and Bacteriology which he directed until his death from a heart attack in Netanya, Mandatory Palestine on 23 September 1944.
+He established the Department of Hygiene and Bacteriology, which he directed until his death from a heart attack in Netanya, Mandatory Palestine on 23 September 1944.
 He was buried in the cemetery on Mount of Olives, Jerusalem.
 Helen died in New York January 1979.
 Their only child David was born 28 March 1926.
 David Aaron Kligler MD, MPH was devoted to the Children's Evaluation and Rehabilitation Center at the Albert Einstein College of Medicine and was involved with the development of the Speech and Hearing Program in New York.
-David died on 30 December 1979, and he is buried on the Mount of Olives close to the common grave presumed to be containing his father's remains (see below under "Grave").
+David died on 30 December 1979, and he is buried on the Mount of Olives close to the common grave presumed to contain his father's remains.